2012 Seattle Seahawks season: Week 15: at Buffalo Bills

 With its third and final regular season road victory, Seattle rose to 9–5.

 Week 16: vs. San Francisco 49ers

 The Seahawks won and clinched at least a playoff spot.
-In order to win the NFC West, the Seahawks needed to beat the St. Louis Rams at home the following week, have the 49ers lose to the Arizona Cardinals.
+In order to win the NFC West, the Seahawks needed to beat the St. Louis Rams at home the following week and have the 49ers lose to the Arizona Cardinals.
 A Packers loss to the Vikings would give Seattle a first round bye as well.
-However, a loss or a 49ers win would result in the Seahawks being the #5 seed heading on the road for the Wild Card Round in January.
+However, a loss or a 49ers win would result in the Seahawks being the #5 seed, leaving them to head on the road for the wild-card round in January.

 Week 17: vs. St. Louis Rams

 With the NFC West title still up for grabs, the Seahawks finished their season at home against the Rams.
 Avoiding being swept by their foes, they finished the season with a record of 11–5, and a perfect 8–0 at home.
 However, with the Niners' win over the Cardinals, the team would end up 2nd in the division and the NFC's #5 seed.